 What’s the Average Cost of a Hospital Stay in the U.S.?

-As high-deductible health care plans rise, more Americans are footing the bill for their care.
+As high-deductible health care plans become more common, more Americans are footing the bill for their care.
 This can be expensive, especially when you consider the average cost of a hospital stay in the U.S.

 Key Points